using-bb-for-responsive-websites

 How to Build a Responsive Website with Beaver Builder in 6 Steps

 Here’s where you see how easy it is to design mobile-friendly WordPress websites with Beaver Builder.
+You might also like to watch this video with updates on the Beaver Builder responsive editor:

 Step 1: Install the Plugin and Choose a Layout Template